A Data-Driven Bayesian Nonparametric Approach for Black-Box Optimization: Objective function for DaBNO and its asymptotics

-To establish the consistency and asymptotic normality, we need the following lemma to transform the objective function given in Equation \eqref{objfunction} into a summation of some independent and identically distributed (i.i.d.) terms.
-This summation representation allows us to use results on the empirical process to analyze the asymptotic behavior of the estimators given by Equation \eqref{objfunction}.
-In this paper, all the theoretical proofs are provided in the electronic companion. \begin{lemma} Suppose Assumption \ref{assum} holds.
+To establish the consistency and asymptotic normality results, we first transform the objective function in \eqref{objfunction} into a summation of several independent and identically distributed (i.i.d.) terms in Lemma \ref{lemma:1}.
+Based on this representation, we analyze the asymptotic behavior from the viewpoint of empirical process.
+In this paper, all the theoretical proofs are provided in the Appendix. \begin{lemma} Suppose Assumption \ref{assum} holds.
 Then